Can relativistic bit commitment lead to secure quantum oblivious transfer?

 \section{Summary and discussions}

-We elaborated how Bob can make use of quantum entanglement to break the above BC-based QOT, even under certain practical settings in which the no-go proofs for secure QBC become invalid.
-Meanwhile, we also showed that BC-based QOT, though not unconditionally secure, can defeat certain kinds of cheating.
+We elaborated how Bob can make use of quantum entanglement to break the above BC-based QOT and achieve a higher average reliability of the decoded value of the transferred bit, even under certain practical settings in which the no-go proofs for secure QBC become invalid.
+Meanwhile, we also showed that BC-based QOT, though not unconditionally secure, can defeat certain kinds of cheating which attempt to decode all transferred bits simultaneously with reliability $100\%$.
 Thus it is still valuable for building some \textquotedblleft post-cold-war era\textquotedblright\ quantum cryptographies.